QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Introduction

-\begin{itemize} \item We propose QPET, a QoI-oriented Point-wise Error-bound auto-Tuning framework to enable the preservation of diverse QoIs in scientific applications.
+\begin{itemize} \item We propose QPET, a QoI-oriented Point-wise Error-bound auto-tuning framework to enable the preservation of diverse QoIs in scientific applications.
 In particular, QPET leverages numerical and probabilistic methods to derive sufficient error bounds on each data point, which easily adapts to most differentiable QoIs. \item QPET effectively determines the best-fit point-wise error bound for each data value in the QoI-preserving compression.
-It also jointly optimizes the error-bound storage overhead and the reduction in raw data by a dynamic global error bound selection. \item We integrate QPET into 3 state-of-the-art error-bounded lossy compressors and evaluate them with solid benchmarks.
-Experimental results demonstrate that QPET-integrated compressors yield significant compression ratio (CR) and QoI quality gains in QoI-preserving compression tasks.
-Under the same QoI error threshold, QPET-integrated compressors achieve up to 250\% CR improvements over the base compressors and up to 75\% CR improvements over existing QoI-preserving lossy compressors.
-Under the same peak signal-to-noise ratios (PSNR) in QoIs derived from the decompressed data, the CR can also be increased by up to 102\% compared to the baselines. \end{itemize}
+It also jointly optimizes the error-bound storage overhead and the reduction in raw data by a dynamic global error bound selection. \item We integrate QPET into 3 state-of-the-art error-bounded lossy compressors.
+Experimental results demonstrate that QPET yields significant compression ratio (CR) and throughput gains in QoI-preserving compression tasks.
+Under the same QoI error threshold, QPET-integrated compressors achieve up to 1000\% CR improvements over the general-purpose compressors and up to 133\% CR improvements over existing QoI-preserving lossy compressors.
+It also achieves 2x to 10x compression speedups over existing QoI-preserving scientific lossy compression solutions. \end{itemize}

-We organize the rest of this paper as follows: Section~\ref{sec:related} discusses the related work of this paper.
+We organize the rest of this paper as follows: Section~\ref{sec:related} discusses the related work.
 In Section~\ref{sec:background}, we formulate and clarify our research motivation and target.
-In Section~\ref{sec:framework}, we propose the high-level design of QPET, specifying its components, overall algorithm, and integration.
+In Section~\ref{sec:framework}, we propose the high-level design of QPET.
 Section~\ref{sec:qoi} demonstrates the detailed designs and algorithms in QPET.
 In Section~\ref{sec:evaluation}, we present the evaluations of QPET.
 Section~\ref{sec:conclusion} concludes this work and discusses future plans.